Dr Gabriel Katz Wisel (Professor)

 Politics

-I am Professor (Personal Chair) of Politics and Quantitative Methods at the University of Exeter and Adjunct Professor of Political Economy at New York University - London.
+I am Professor (Personal Chair) of Politics and Quantitative Methods at the University of Exeter.

 My research interests lie at the intersection of economics and political science, focusing on Latin American Politics, Political Behavior, Political Economy and Research Methods.
 My work has been published in leading economics and political science journals such as the American Journal of Political Science, the Journal of Politics, Comparative Political Studies, the Economic Journal, the European Economic Review, and the Journal of Law, Economics & Organization, among others.

-I earned my Ph.D. from the California Institute of Technology (Caltech).
+I earned my Ph.D. in economics and politics from the California Institute of Technology (Caltech), in the US.
 I also hold an MSc. from Caltech and a Licenciatura in Economics from the Universidad de la Republica, in Uruguay.
+I have worked as an academic in higher education institutions across Latin America, Europe and the US.

 Biography: